slimsuite/diploidocus/Diploidocus.md

 * `diphap` splits a pseudodiploid assembly into primary and alternative scaffolds
 * `diphapnr` runs `sortnr` followed by `diphap`
 * `insilico` generates balanced diploid combined reads from two sequenced haploid parents
+* `summarise` just runs the seqin summarise code and then stops.

 See <https://slimsuite.github.io/diploidocus/> for details of each mode.
 General SLiMSuite run documentation can be found at <https://github.com/slimsuite/SLiMSuite>.